denten/denten.github.io/_includes/CV/02-affiliation.md

 Ph.D.
 Comparative Literature, 2004 -- 2012

-"The Poetics of Human-Computer Interaction," Unpublished PhD Dissertation defended in 2012 under the advisement of Elaine Scarry, William Todd, and Michel Chaouli.
+"The Poetics of Human-Computer Interaction," PhD Dissertation defended in 2012 under the advisement of Elaine Scarry, William Todd, and Michel Chaouli.

 ### University of Michigan (Ann Arbor, MI)